Best Crust For Sweet Potato Pie (Soul Food Approved)

 Now, here’s the truth.
 If you want full control over texture and flavor?
 Homemade wins.

 Because when you control the fat ratio, the chill time, and the thickness of the dough, you control the bite.
 You control the flake.
 You control how that crust bakes around your custard filling.
 And that level of control is what turns a good pie into a signature one.
+And in soul food baking, signature is what makes a recipe yours.

 Common pie crust mistakes (and how to avoid them)